golanlevin/p5.plotSvg/examples/plotSvg_generative/README.md

 The `plotSvg_generative` example shows one possible way that p5.plotSvg could be used for generative plotter art.
 In this sketch, pressing the `Regenerate` button changes the design's random seed; the user can then press the `Export SVG` button when they are satisfied with the results.

+This sketch uses the `setSvgGroupByStrokeColor(true)` command, which ensures that strokes of the same color are grouped together in the SVG file.

 Code:

 * At editor.p5js.org: [https://editor.p5js.org/golan/sketches/LRTXmDg2q](https://editor.p5js.org/golan/sketches/LRTXmDg2q)